 If you thought junior high was too old to give the class Easter gifts then you’re dead wrong.
 You just have to know how to shop for the tween market.
-Here’s some ideas that aren’t totally lame, I promise.
+Here’s some Easter classroom gifts for 7th grade students that aren’t totally lame, I promise.

 Squishy Surprise Eggs

 These little squishy critters are super popular amongst tweens.
 It’s fun seeing what to you’re going to get!

 Who doesn’t love candy?
 I’ll tell you who does: 7th grade students.
 Package it up all cute like with this “Hoppy Easter” bag.

 They’ve got to write so make it a little bit more fun to work on their next math test.
 The sayings on these are really cute too.

 Pins are great for sticking on jackets or backpacks.
 Bunny pins are great for Easter.
 Any questions?

 Googly Eye Finger Puppets

 Shake them and they wiggle… wiggle… wiggle… Ahem.
 7th graders are going to love these googly eyed toys for little Easter gifts.

 Something fun for their next shower!
 These are a great non-candy gift idea to give out to the class.